Sushil-g/Tech-Intern-Assessment/data-ingestion.md

 ### Data Ingestion: Workflow & Details

-This section outlines how the `calls_data_ingest.py` script transforms simulated call records into queryable MongoDB documents, setting the stage for CSV export and Tableau visualization.
+This section outlines how the `calls_data_ingest.py` script transforms generated call records into queryable MongoDB documents, setting the stage for CSV export and Tableau visualization.

 ### Configuration & Initialization